 After he was laid off in 2008, writer T.M.
 Shine adopted a unique approach to finding a job.
 He says his new goal is being nice to people, and he put that right at the top of his resume.
 Host Michel Martin speaks with Shine about his journey from unemployment back to work, which he wrote about for this week's Washington Post Magazine.

 I'm Michel Martin and this is TELL ME MORE from NPR News.
 For nearly 25 years, Grammy award-winning singer/songwriter Regina Belle has been wowing audiences with her powerful voice.
 Much of that recognition has been for her work in R&B, but in 2008, after an award-winning career in secular music, Regina Belle went back to her roots and released her first gospel album, "Love Forever Shines."

-And now, it's time for BackTalk.
-That's where we lift the curtain on what's happening in the TELL ME MORE blogosphere.
-Editor Ammad Omar is here again to tell us what listeners are talking about.
+And now it's time for BackTalk.
+That's where we lift up the curtain on what's happening in the TELL ME MORE blogosphere.
+Editor Ammad Omar is here again, so Ammad, what do you have for us today?

 AMMAD OMAR, BYLINE: Well, Maria, I want to start with an interview we did last week with Academy Award-winning actor, Morgan Freeman, and he said something about President Barack Obama that set off quite the controversy.

 The Barbershop guys weigh in on Joe Biden and Mitt Romney's appearances at the NAACP convention.
 They also discuss the latest revelations about the Penn State sexual abuse scandal, and the fury over some U.S. Olympic gear being made in China.
 Guest host Maria Hinojosa talks with Jimi Izrael, Arsalan Iftikhar, Lester Spence and Michael Steele.